seanpowell/docs/source/API_Reference/Reseller_API/v1_(deprecated)/customer_subuser_statistics.md

       <tr>
          <td>category</td>
          <td>Yes</td>
          <td>Must be an existing category that has statistics.
-You can pass in anarray of categories</td>
+You can pass in an array of categories</td>
          <td>The category you will specify to retrieve detailed stats</td>
       </tr>
       <tr>